Podiatric surgery preoperative guidance

 If your operation is in the afternoon, please arrive at 12noon and expect to be discharged no later than 5.30pm.

 The above discharge times are approximate and may vary.
 You will be advised accordingly on admission but some waiting is expected.
-You are welcome to bring in something to keep you occupied.
+You are welcome to bring something in to keep you occupied.

 Anaesthetic